valeralabs/hardlight/README.md

 impl Counter for Handler {
     async fn increment(&self, amount: u32) -> u32 {
-        // lock the state to the current thread let mut state = self.state.lock();
+        // lock the state to the current thread let mut state = self.state.lock().unwrap();
         state.counter += amount;
         counter
     } // state is automatically unlocked here; any changes are sent to the client automagically ✨

     async fn decrement(&self, amount: u32) -> u32 {
-        let mut state = self.state.lock();
+        let mut state = self.state.lock().unwrap();
         state.counter -= amount;
         counter
     }

     async fn get(&self) -> u32 {
-        let state = self.state.lock();
+        let state = self.state.lock().unwrap();
         state.counter
     }
 }
 ```

-## Subscriptions
+## Events

-Subscriptions are a little different from other subscription models like GraphQL.
+Events are a little different from other subscription models like GraphQL.
 Instead of the client setting up subscriptions to topics, you define the types of events that can be sent over HardLight connections.
 The server decides what and when to send events to clients, normally based on the connection state.
+For example a client might specify what chat threads its subscribed to, or what financial accounts it wants realtime transactions for.
 This logic is handled by your app, not HardLight itself.

-Other than that, subscriptions use a event-based interface.
 You attach handlers for each message type in the client.

 Our general (conceptual) architecture at Valera looks like: